Fintech

 Enterprise value

-Fintech startups are now worth $3.4T, with nearly 2/3 of the value still private.
-Public fintech valuations have dropped significantly from 2021 to 2022, erasing almost ~$0.7T of market cap, while the combined private valuation is still growing albeit slowly.
+Public fintech valuations have dropped significantly from 2021 to 2022, erasing almost ~$0.7T of market cap but has rebounded slightly since, while the combined private valuation is still growing albeit slowly.

 Unicorns

-Unicorn creation dropped strongly from a peak of over 40 unicorns quarterly in 2021 to just 2 in Q1 2023.
-Fintech is still the leading industry by unicorns created.
+Unicorn creation dropped strongly from a peak of over 40 unicorns quarterly in 2021, however has rebounded compared to previous quarters with 5 new unicorns minted in Q3 2023.

 Exits